 You will usually need to provide proof of your ID and address, and details about your financial circumstances including your income, how much money you spend every month and your credit history.

-Citizens Advice Bureau has some helpful information about loans on its website:
+Citizens Advice Leeds has some helpful information about loans on its website:

 Be careful who you get a loan from

 You should only borrow money from a trusted lender.
 Some types of loans can be risky or even illegal.

 “Payday loans” are legal and offer quick access to loans but be aware, your debt can increase quickly if you don’t pay it off quickly.